BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 ## Step 1: Wallet configuration

-The first is the wallet configuration, where Bob and Alice define the rules for how the wallet should work.
+We start with wallet configuration, where Bob and Alice define the rules for how the wallet should work.
 In the second part, they add all the signing keys.

 #### Creating the primary key set